IanLewis42/GravStorm/readme.txt

 ------------
 Go to https://github.com/IanLewis42/GravStorm
 Click the button labelled 'Download Zip'
+.

 Save the zip file, and unzip the contents of this into the directory of your choice.

+o Raspberry Pi
   On Raspberry Pi, your home directory is a good choice (probably /home/pi).
 You should end up with the following directory structure:

   ~/gravstorm
   ~/gravstorm/data
   ~/gravstorm/src

   (Github seems to make the directory name 'gravstorm-master'.
 You can leave it, or change it.
 I'm going to refer to it as 'gravstorm').

   You may then need to change the file permissions to make the game executable.
 Start up a terminal (e.g. lxterminal)
     - change into the gravstorm directory: cd gravstorm
     - set file permissions:
       chmod +x gravstorm

+    Note that 'gravstorm.exe' is the windows executable, and if you're not running windows, you can delete it.

+o Windows
+  Unzip wherever you like.
+You should get a folder named 'gravstorm' (or gravstorm-master if Guthub changes it) and inside that, folders called 'data' and 'src'.

 STARTING THE GAME
 ------------------
+o Raspberry Pi
   Change into the game directory (if you're not there already), and run the executable 'gravstorm'

   cd gravstorm
   ./gravstorm

   NOTE: My Pi boots straight into the GUI, and I normally run Gravstorm via LXTerminal.
 It also works if you run
         it direct from the command line, without the desktop GUI running.
 If try to run it from the desktop/gui and get an error message (perhaps similar to the one shown below) then try it without the GUI.
         ***
         XIO:  fatal IO error 11 (Resource temporarily unavailable) on X server ":0.0" after 17 requests (17 known processed) with 0 events remaining.
         ***
+o Windows
+  In the gravstorm folder, there is a file called 'gravstorm.exe'.
+  Double click this to run it.
+Feel free to make a shortcut, pin to the start menu or whatever.

 MENU
 -----
 It's supposed to be intuitive / self explanatory, but just in case....